MacLemon/CongressChecklist/README.md

 Your personal medication does not belong on the public interwebs for your privacy.
 This is just a reminder to pack it.
 Please do not include your personal medications in pull requests. :-)
 If you need refrigeration for your personal medication, that is possible at the [C3 CERT][38]on site.
 Pack some reserves of your medication.
-Better to have too much than not enough with you ;-) Some meds require papers to be allowed legally in some countries, don't forget those to spare yourself unnecessary hassle by authorities. (e.g. medical uses of marihuana)
+Better to have too much than not enough with you ;-) Some meds require papers to be allowed legally in some countries, don't forget those to spare yourself unnecessary hassle by authorities.
+In Germany these are all drugs listed in [Appendix III](44) to the [Betäubungsmittelgesetz](45) (e.g. ritalin, medical uses of marihuana).
+You need [this form](46), filled out and signed by your local doctor.

 ### Clothing
 Come as you are, as a friend